Academics

 • Math

-Kindergarten through 4th grades use the ABeka math program, while 5th and 6th grades work with Saxon Math as they prepare to enter more intense secondary math classes.
+Kindergarten through 5th grades use the ABeka math program as they prepare to enter more intense secondary math classes.

 • Science